-Exemption Amount for Certain Benefit Payments Made Electronically or by Direct Deposit Increases to \$2,850
+Exemption Amount under New York State Law for Statutorily Exempt Payments in Deposit Accounts Increases to \$2,750

-April 2, 2018
+April 7, 2015

 Under New York's Exempt Income Protection Act ("EIPA"), certain funds in deposit accounts are exempt from most restraining notices and levies.
 One exemption under the EIPA is for statutorily exempt payments made electronically or by direct deposit.
-The amount of that exemption is set by statute, and increases every three years based on changes in the Consumer Price Index.
-The exemption amount has now increased from \$2,750 to \$2,850 effective as of April 1, 2018.
+The amount of that exemption is set by statute and increases every three years based on changes in the Consumer Price Index.
+The exemption amount has now increased from \$2,625 to \$2,750.

 The EIPA took effect in 2009 and, among other things, requires financial institutions to exempt certain funds in deposit accounts from the reach of creditors seeking to restrain or levy on those accounts.
 There are two exemptions under the EIPA: one for wages, and a separate exemption if an account received a direct deposit or electronic payment of amounts "reasonably identifiable as statutorily exempt" funds during the 45-day period preceding the service of the restraining notice or levy.
 If there was such a direct deposit or electronic payment during that 45-day period, then the financial institution generally must make available to the depositor an exempt amount despite the restraining notice or levy.
-That exempt amount is tied to the Consumer Price Index and is adjusted as of April 1st every three years.
-The New York State Department of Financial Services has indicated that the current exempt amount is \$2,850 as of April 1, 2018.
+The New York State Department of Financial Services announced on April 7, 2015, that the exempt amount increased to \$2,750 as of April 1, 2015.
+This amount is effective until April 1, 2018.

 Under the separate wage exemption, a financial institution must make a certain amount available to the depositor based on the amount of the federal or New York State minimum wage (whichever is higher).
-Our recent advisory describing the wage exemption can be found here.
+Because the New York State minimum wage is currently \$8.75 an hour, the amount of the wage exemption under the EIPA is currently \$2,100.